SHyPar: A Spectral Coarsening Approach to Hypergraph Partitioning: Experimental Validation

 \subsection{Hypergraph Partitioning with Spectral Coarsening}

 We compared SHyPar with leading hypergraph partitioners hMETIS \cite{karypis1999multilevel}, SpecPart \cite{bustany2022specpart}, KaHyPar \cite{kahypar}, and MedPart \cite{liang2024medpart} using two sets of publicly available benchmarks: the ISPD98 VLSI Circuit Benchmark Suite \cite{alpert1998ispd98} and the Titan23 Suite \cite{murray2013titan}.
 The details of these benchmarks are outlined in Table \ref{tab:table1} and Table \ref{tab:table_Titan23}.
-All tests were conducted on a server equipped with Intel(R) Xeon(R) Gold 6244 processors and an NVIDIA Tesla V100S GPU with 1546GB of memory.
+All tests were conducted on a server equipped with Intel(R) Xeon(R) Gold 6244 processors with 1546GB of memory.